anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 As for the course itself, Mr. Paterson runs his first semester off a Spiral system.
 Instead of having normal units, they are replaced with Paterson's signature **Spirals**™, ONLY in Mr. Paterson's class.
 With units, they are chronological, you learn them in the order of the syllabus.
 But for Spirals, **every Spiral (unit) has some material from every topic in the syllabus**.
 In the updated syllabus, you guys will have 5 topics, Topics A-E. For example, in Spiral 1, you will have the first one or two lessons in Topics A-D. In Spiral 2a, you will have the following lessons in those Topics.
 If you're wondering why I'm omitting Topic E, it's because it is usually taught in Semester 2, for the final test, Spiral 4 (aka. the final test before the IB exam that determines your predicted grade, but even non-Paterson classes called that test Spiral 4).

-> For info about the updated syllabus (as 07s and earlier did the old syllabus, we are unclear about the changeso ourselves) please read the official article from the IBO.
+> For info about the updated syllabus please read the official article from the IBO.
 >
 > [https://www.ibo.org/university-admission/latest-curriculum-updates/physics-updates/](https://www.ibo.org/university-admission/latest-curriculum-updates/physics-updates/)
 {: .prompt-info}